Last updated: September 23rd 2024

 Home developers are even scrapping projects altogether due to the rise in building material prices.
 This is because they are no longer viable due to the increased costs.

-The rise in prices is also having a knock-on effect on the UK housing market.
+The rise in prices is also having a knock-on effect on UK house prices.
 It’s making it more expensive to buy a new home, as developers are passing on the increased costs to buyers.
 This is reducing affordability and making it harder for people to get on the property ladder.

 Property developers are facing a challenging period, as they try to balance the need to build new homes and commercial properties with rising costs.